HoerTech-gGmbH/openMHA/README.md

 ```
 the examples can be found in `/usr/share/openmha/examples`.

+NOTE: If you want to use the example files we recommend to make a copy in your home directory as they are located in a system-wide read-only directory.
+Some of the examples may require changes to work with the current audio hardware setup and need write access to store output.

-To update openMHA when a new release is available run
+For updating openMHA when a new release is available run
 ```
 sudo apt-get install --only-upgrade openmha
 ```